silaev/mongodb-replica-set/README.md

 #### Motivation
 - Cross-platform solution that doesn't depend on fixed ports;
-- Testing MongoDB transactions to run against an environment close to a production one.
+- Testing MongoDB transactions to run against an environment close to a production one;
-- Testing production issues by recreating a real MongoDB replica set (currently without shards)
+- Testing production issues by recreating a real MongoDB replica set (currently without shards);
-- Education to newcomers to the MongoDB world (learning the behaviour of a distributed NoSQL database while stepping down a node, analyze the election process and so on);
+- Education to newcomers to the MongoDB world (learning the behaviour of a distributed NoSQL database while stepping down a node, analyze the election process and so on).

 #### General info
 MongoDB starting form version 4 supports multi-document transactions only on a replica set.